learnk8s/knote-js/01_writing_a_note_taking_app.md

 **Images uploaded to Docker Hub must have a name of the form `username/image:tag`:**

-- `username` is your Docker ID
+- `username` is your Docker ID.
-- `image` is the name of the image
+- `image` is the name of the image.
-- `tag` is an optional additional attribute — often it is used to indicate the version of the image
+- `tag` is an optional additional attribute — often, it is used to indicate the version of the image.

 To rename your image according to this format, run the following command: